Keyboard shortcuts

 Overview

-Explore offers two ways to query your data:
+Data Explorer offers two ways to query your data:

-• Query tab — Free-form query entry using FsPulse’s query language
+• Query tab — Free-form query entry using fsPulse’s query language

 Structured Query Tabs